-- 8) The legislation creating the Inspector General makes does not create a legislative nor policy making roll for the position.
+- 7) The legislation creating the Inspector General does not create a legislative nor policy making roll for the position.
 The Division of Criminal Justice, through the Chief State's Attorney, is tasked with the role of proposing legislation to the legislature.
 The role of the Inspector General must remain impartial and not be an advocate.
-The citizens of Connecticut rightfully need to depend on the fact that the Inspector General is impartial in the investigation and prosecution of use of force cases. - 9) 10) See # 8 above. - 11) Although the statute provides no mechanism for public comment on investigations or prosecutions conducted by the Inspector General, I would make information available to the general public consistent with the Rules of Professional Responsibility and the Division of Criminal Justice Ethical Guidelines.
-If there is a recommendation regarding a prosecution, Pursuant to the Code of Professional Responsibility, Rule 3.6, an attorney may be prohibited from commenting on pending matters. - 12) When investigating any matter under the jurisdiction of the Inspector General I will consider all appropriate relevant factors to be able to make a decision based on the facts and the law. - 13) One role of the Inspector General, as set out in the legislation, P.A.
-20-1, § 33, is to "make recommendations to the Police Officer Standards and Training Council established under section 7-294b concerning censure and suspension, renewal, cancelation or revocation of a peace officer's certification."
-If nominated I will work with the Police Officer Standards and Training Council to effectuate the legislative intent. - 14) If, after a complete investigation, I have found probable cause to believe a crime has been committed I will prosecute any case where a determination that a peace officer "used force found to not be justifiable pursuant to section 53a-22 or where a police officer or correctional officer fails to intervene in any such incident or to report any such incident" I have no hesitation in prosecuting such a case.
-See also my response to #15 below concerning other misconduct uncovered in the investigation. - 15) This is not within the statutory mandate of the Inspector General.
+The citizens of Connecticut rightfully need to depend on the fact that the Inspector General is impartial in the investigation and prosecution of use of force cases. - 8) 9) See the answer to # 7 above. - 10) Although the statute provides no mechanism for public comment on investigations or prosecutions conducted by the Inspector General, I would make information available, as the present Inspector General has done in the past, to the public consistent with the Rules of Professional Responsibility and the Division of Criminal Justice Ethical Guidelines.
+If there is a recommendation regarding a prosecution, Pursuant to the Code of Professional Responsibility, Rule 3.6, an attorney may be prohibited from commenting on pending matters. - 11) When investigating any matter under the jurisdiction of the Inspector General I will consider all appropriate relevant factors to be able to make a decision based on the facts and the law. - 12) One role of the Inspector General, as set out in the legislation, is to "make recommendations to the Police Officer Standards and Training Council established under section 7-294b concerning censure and suspension, renewal, cancelation or revocation of a peace officer's certification."
+If nominated I will work with the Police Officer Standards and Training Council to effectuate the legislative intent. - 13) If, after a complete investigation, I have found probable cause to believe a crime has been committed I will prosecute any case where a determination has been made that a peace officer 1) "used force found to not be justifiable pursuant to section 53a-22 or where a police officer or correctional officer fails to intervene in any such incident or to report any such incident"; or 2) Did not properly notify next of kin pursuant to CGS 7-294mm.
+I have no hesitation in prosecuting such a case.

+- 14) This is not within the statutory mandate of the Inspector General.
 To the extent any police malfeasance comes to light during the investigation into the use of force, it will be concomitantly prosecuted with the use of force, or if no prosecution arises out of the use of force investigation, any other criminal misconduct will be referred to the appropriate prosecutorial authority.
 If any malfeasance does not rise to the level of a criminal misconduct, it will be referred to the appropriate authorities for further administrative action.
-If I am nominated as Inspector General I will follow the Federal and State Constitutional requirements, Connecticut Practice Book, and the Code of Professional Responsibility to provide appropriate disclosure to criminal defendants.
+If I am nominated as Inspector General, I will follow the Federal and State Constitutional requirements, Connecticut Practice Book, and the Code of Professional Responsibility to provide appropriate disclosure to criminal defendants. - 15) The role of the Inspector General is not involved with the internal policies and procedures of the Constitutional officers in the Division of Criminal Justice.
+The role of the Inspector General is not to issue advisory opinions on theoretical matters.
+As stated above the legislation creating the Inspector General makes does not create a legislative nor policy making roll for the position.